Basic features

 Fill

 The SDK supports three fill modes: aspect fit, aspect fill, and scale to fill.
-You can use the setScalingMode method to set the fill mode.
-The following code provides an example:
+Use the setScalingMode method to set the fill mode.
+Example:

 // Set the mode to aspect fit.
 The video is scaled down proportionally to fit within the view without distortion.